 You might also want to use secret boards for gathering research material for upcoming projects.

 Pins are bookmarks that you collect on your boards.
 You can pin content you find on Pinterest or your favorite websites.

-All you have to do is click the Pinterest Browser Button on your bookmark bar to pin content on to one of your boards.
+All you have to do is click the Pinterest Browser Button on your bookmark bar to pin content onto one of your boards.
 A pop-up will appear with a list of all the boards you have previously created.
 Pick click on the board you want to pin the content to.
-Congratulations, you have created a pin.

-You will have the option to decide what image you would like to pin as well as what board you would like it pinned to.
+You will have the option to decide what image you would like to pin and what board you would like it pinned to.